percona/percona-server/doc/source/release-notes/Percona-Server-5.7.26-29.rst

 .. rn:: 5.7.26-29

 ==========================
-|Percona Server| 5.7.26-29
+**Percona Server for MySQL** 5.7.26-29
 ==========================

-Percona is glad to announce the release of |Percona Server| 5.7.26-29 on May 27, 2019.
+Percona is glad to announce the release of **Percona Server for MySQL** 5.7.26-29 on May 27, 2019.
 Downloads are available `here
 <http://www.percona.com/downloads/Percona-Server-5.7/Percona-Server-5.7.26-29/>`_
 and from the :doc:`Percona Software Repositories </installation>`.

 This release is based on `MySQL 5.7.26
 <http://dev.mysql.com/doc/relnotes/mysql/5.7/en/news-5-7-26.html>`_
-and includes all the bug fixes in it. |Percona Server| 5.7.26-29 is now the current GA (Generally Available) release in the 5.7 series.
+and includes all the bug fixes in it. **Percona Server for MySQL** 5.7.26-29 is now the current GA (Generally Available) release in the 5.7 series.

 New Features